ninabarzh/ipa/content/en/docs/guides/account.md

 3. Avoid syncing to unsafe devices.
 Don’t add this account to a device that might be compromised.
 Stick to browser access, in incognito mode if possible.

 4. Turn off link previews and image loading.
 These can leak data or act as subtle trackers.
-Most secure email services disable them by default—but it’s worth double-checking.
+Most secure email services disable them by default, but it’s worth double-checking.

 5. Be mindful of who you share it with.
 This account is for communication you want to keep private.
 Don't link it to your usual accounts or use it to sign up for services that might raise flags.